 In applicable circumstances, the University reserves the right to revoke a student’s degree, if it was determined that the degree was awarded, in whole or in part, through academic misconduct or fraudulent acts.
 Any degree previously conferred by the University may be revoked if the student is found to have committed academic misconduct in pursuit of that degree.
 The University President has sole authority to revoke a degree and may not delegate this authority.

 Procedure for Appeal of Student Conduct Decisions

-Grounds for Appeals
+Criteria for Appeals

-- The established conduct or grievance processes were not followed in a significant way that resulted in material harm or prejudice to the student.
-Deviations from designated procedures will not be a basis for sustaining an appeal unless material harm or prejudice results have occurred.
+- The established procedures used to process the case (academic misconduct, non-academic misconduct, grievance) were not followed per University policy, which resulted in material harm or prejudice to the student.
+Deviations from designated procedures are not a basis for sustaining an appeal unless material harm or prejudice results have occurred.

-- Discovery of substantial new evidence that was unavailable at the time of the hearing or investigation that reasonably could have affected the decision.
+- Discovery of substantial new evidence that was unavailable at the time of the hearing or investigation that reasonably could reasonably have affected the outcome.
 This new information must be included with the student’s Petition for Appeal.

 Dissatisfaction with a decision is not grounds for an appeal.
-Non-attendance or non-participation in the outcome decision is not considered new evidence and grounds for an appeal.
+Non-attendance or non-participation in the outcome decision is not considered new evidence nor grounds for an appeal.

 Non-Academic Appeals Process